Monday, September 6, 2004 at 06:24:51 (PDT) <

 - Perform Get-groceries varying grocery-list-item-number from 1 by 1 until all-groceries-items-are-found.

-- If the-store-is-walking-distance then
+- Perform Pay-for-Groceries.
+Go-to-the-store. - If the-store-is-walking-distance then

 -- Get-The-Keys, Goto-The-Vehicle, Drive-To-The-Store